rust-lang/rust/doc/rust.md

 ## Source file

-A source file contains a `module`, that is, a sequence of zero-or-more `item` definitions.
+A source file contains a `module`: that is, a sequence of zero or more `item` definitions.
 Each source file is an implicit module, the name and location of which -- in the module tree of the current crate -- is defined from outside the source file: either by an explicit `source_directive` in